dockerpac/security-workshop/README.md

 # https://play.openpolicyagent.org/

 # Gatekeeper
-# Separation of concerns :
-# 1 team : create rego rules / Crds
-# 1 team ; apply the crds to k8S

 # Centralized management of all your policies (PSP and other custom policies) in one admission controller instead of managing those disparately.
 # Shift-Left – Enforce the same policies also in the CI/CD pipeline thus implementing Policy-as-code throughout the stack.
 # Ability to maintain OPA policies in a source control repository like Git.
 OPA provides http APIs to dynamically manage the policies loaded.